viniarruda/native-nubank-clone/README.md

 # native-nubank-clone

-This project is a clone to Nubank app
+This project is a clone from Nubank app

 Using: